michaellzc/michaellin.me/_posts/2015-12-28-2048-Embedded-Edition.md

 layout: post
 title: 2048 Embedded Edition on Arduino
 comments: true
+redirect_from: /2015/12/28/2048-Embedded-Edition
+permalink: 2048-Embedded-Edition
 ---

 2048 is one of the most popular mobile game in the world, so I decided to imagrate this amamzing game to Arduino.
-Just for my final project, also for fun.

 ##Image
 ![2048 image](https://michaellin.me/img/2048_embedded_edition.jpg)